andyfitz/url-template/README.md

 There's so much more you can do with Make if you put your dynamic logic inside a template so consider this for testing only and use https://github.com/makecm/hello-world-react-template for a proper look at what's possible.

-## Development server
+## How to edit this template

+1. Fork this repository

-Install all necessary dependencies `yarn install`
+2. Install all necessary dependencies `yarn install`

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.